 - 1. Consideration of Special Factors - a) All students assistive technology devices and services (mark "yes" if they require assistive tech due to their disability such as picture schedules, eye gaze communication equipment, graphic organizer, multiplication chart, agenda books, ipads, taped books, etc.).
-If "no", specify why AT is NOT needed to access FAPE. - 1) Example: The team decided that the student does not require Assistive Technology in order to access the general curriculum and a Free Appropriate Public Education. - b) All students- communication needs (mark "yes" if the student receives speech and/or language services) - c) Deaf/hard of hearing-language and communication needs (mark "yes" if the student receives hearing impairment services, uses hearing aids, FM systems, interpreter, etc.) - d) Limited English Proficiency- language needs (mark "yes" if English is second language) - e) Blind/visually impaired-provision of Braille instruction (mark "yes" if student is receiving vision services, has vision equipment, braille instruction, etc.) - f) Behavior (mark "yes" if the student has a BIP, is eligible under emotional disabilities, or if the student requires a FBA/BIP and qualifies under any disability category.
-Also mark "yes" if unique/specific behavioral interventions are needed but no BIP is necessary. - g) Linguistic and Cultural Accommodations- English as second language - h) Supplementary Aides, Accommodations, and Modifications - 1) Use the blue "add accommodations" button and click to add from the drop down or click "other" and write your own to save time and space. - 2) For every accommodation list the class/subject in which it is needed and how the accommodation is to be used.
+If "no", specify why AT is NOT needed to access FAPE. - 1) Example: The team decided that the student does not require Assistive Technology in order to access the general curriculum and a Free Appropriate Public Education. - b) All students- communication needs (mark "yes" if the student receives speech and/or language services) - c) Deaf/hard of hearing-language and communication needs (mark "yes" if the student receives hearing impairment services, uses hearing aids, FM systems, interpreter, etc.) - d) Limited English Proficiency- language needs (mark "yes" if English is second language)

+- e) Blind/visually impaired-provision of Braille instruction (mark "yes" if student is receiving vision services, has vision equipment, braille instruction, etc.) - f) Behavior mark "yes" if the student has a BIP, is eligible under emotional disabilities, or if the student requires a FBA/BIP and qualifies under any disability category.
+Also mark "yes" if unique/specific behavioral interventions are needed but no BIP is necessary. - g) Linguistic and Cultural Accommodations- English as second language, D&HH - h) Supplementary Aides, Accommodations, and Modifications - 1) Use the blue "add accommodations" button and click to add from the drop down or click "other" and write your own to save time and space. - 2) For every accommodation list the class/subject in which it is needed and how the accommodation is to be used.
 (LIMIT TO NO MORE THAN 10).
 All accommodations must be linked to the student's eligibility.
-Be specific with which subjects the student needs each accommodation.
-For example, if a student has a math deficit only, then the student wouldn't qualify for extended time in all subject areas; only math related subjects. - 3) As a Special Education Teacher, you are responsible for ensuring every support listed is consistently implemented so keep the list small. - 4) All supplementary aids must be directly linked to the student's disability area(s).

-- 5) 5 Important Steps when determining a supplementary aide: - i.
+For example, if a student has a math deficit only, then the student wouldn't qualify for extended time in all subject areas; only math related subjects. - 3) As a Special Education Teacher, you are responsible for ensuring every accommodation listed is consistently implemented so keep the list small and document that they are being used. - 4) All supplementary aids must be directly linked to the student's disability area(s). - 5) 5 Important Steps when determining a supplementary aide: - i.
 Expect students with disabilities to achieve grade level academic content standards - ii.
 Learn about accommodations for instruction and assessment - iii.
 Select accommodations for individual students - iv.
 Administer accommodations during instruction and assessment - v.
-Evaluate and improve accommodation use i) Supports for School Personnel

-- 1) Check the "yes" box to indicate that supports for school personnel are needed for all resource/instructional IEPs.
-Speech/Language only students may not require supports for school personnel. - 2) List the training/support you will provide to staff related to the accommodations and modifications listed on the IEP. - 3) List any training to be provided for medical needs (conditions, medications, seizures, transfer/lift training, stretching programs, etc.) - 4) List all specialized equipment needed (communication devices, electric wheel chair, FM systems, slant boards, etc.) - 5) List behavior Interventions/training that have been provided (CPI, BIP, Incredible 5 point scale, cueing/prompting, etc.) - 6) List specialized instruction/accommodations training (Discrete Trial, color overlays, picture schedule, etc.)
+Evaluate and improve accommodation use - 6) This is good place to document BCBA/RBT supports that are required to help a student be successful in the general education setting - i) Supports for School Personnel - 1) Check the "yes" box to indicate that supports for school personnel are needed for all resource/instructional IEPs.
+Speech/Language only students may not require supports for school personnel. - 2) List the training/support you will provide to staff related to the accommodations and modifications listed on the IEP including behavioral needs. - 3) List any training to be provided for medical needs (conditions, medications, seizures, transfer/lift training, stretching programs, etc.) - 4) List all specialized equipment needed (communication devices, electric wheel chair, FM systems, slant boards, etc.) - 5) List behavior Interventions/training that have been provided (CPI, BIP, Incredible 5 point scale, cueing/prompting, etc.) - 6) List specialized instruction/accommodations training (Discrete Trial, color overlays, picture schedule, etc.)